 “A conversation about guns” – Both gun rights and gun control advocates abhor armed criminals, madmen and terrorists.
 And yet gun control advocates have no desire to discuss anything with gun rights advocates.
-Not gun safety.
+Not (real) gun safety.
 Not enforcement of current laws.
 Nada.
-What they really mean: listen to us not them.
+What they really mean: listen to us, not them.

-“Weapons of War” – America’s Founding Fathers created the Second Amendment to ensure that citizens would have access to firearms suitable for warfare (as opposed to, say, duck hunting).
+“Weapons of War” – America’s Founding Fathers created the Second Amendment to ensure that citizens would always have access to firearms suitable for warfare (as opposed to, say, duck hunting).
 The gun control industry uses the term to attempt to capitalize on the Supreme Court’s opinion (expressed in Heller) that it’s OK to ban machine guns.
 What they really mean: ban all rifles that don’t look like traditional bolt-action hunting rifles.

 “Common sense gun control” – The dictionary definition of common sense: “sound and prudent judgment based on a simple perception of the situation or facts.”
 The gun control industry uses the term to lead Americans into short-circuiting rational contemplation of the facts.
 What they really mean: support gun control—any gun control—because you feel bad about people being shot.

 “I support the Second Amendment” – The gun control industry wants laws that violate the Second Amendment (“A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed”).
 But they know that won’t play in Peoria.
-So they add the word “but” after voicing their support.
+So they add the word “but” after voicing their 2A support.
 What they really mean: I want you to believe I support the Second Amendment even though I don’t.
+At all.